albanm/node-libxslt/README.md

 For now 64bits linux and 32bits windows are confirmed.
 Other environments are probably ok, but not checked.
 Please report an issue if you encounter some difficulties.

-Node-libxslt depends on [node-gyp](https://github.com/TooTallNate/node-gyp), you will have to go through its installation.
+Node-libxslt depends on [node-gyp](https://github.com/TooTallNate/node-gyp), you will need to meet its requirements.
 This can be a bit painful mostly for windows users.
+The node-gyp version bundled in your npm will have to be greater than 0.13.0, so you might have to follow [these instructions to upgrade](https://github.com/TooTallNate/node-gyp/wiki/Updating-npm's-bundled-node-gyp).
 There is no system dependancy otherwise, libxslt is bundled in the project.